P.O.D.: Murdered Love (2010–2013)

-On October 22, 2013, P.O.D. released a deluxe edition of Murdered Love.
+In September 2013, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".
+One month later on October 22, 2013, P.O.D. released a deluxe edition of Murdered Love.
 The album contains the original songs, slightly remixed, along with bonus tracks "Find a Way", "Burn It Down", acoustic versions of "Beautiful" and "West Coast Rock Steady", a remixed version of "On Fire", and music videos for "Murdered Love", "Beautiful", "Higher", and "Lost In Forever".
 Multiple behind the scenes videos were also on the track list.

-SoCal Sessions, Circles, Wuv Bernardo's hiatus and Veritas (2014–present)
+SoCal Sessions, Circles, and Wuv Bernardo's hiatus (2014–2024)

 In mid-2014, P.O.D. announced an acoustic album to be released toward the end of the year.
 The album was crowd-funded on the website PledgeMusic.
 On October 20, 2014, P.O.D. announced a new record deal with T-Boy Records along with a new acoustic album.
 SoCal Sessions was released on November 17, 2014, and contained songs such as "Alive" and "Youth of the Nation".

 The band followed that release with another studio album, The Awakening, released on August 21, 2015, which was produced by Howard Benson, with guest vocalists such as Maria Brink of In This Moment and Lou Koller of Sick of It All.

 On May 17, 2016, the band announced that they would be taking part in the Make America Rock Again super tour throughout the summer and fall 2016.
 The tour featured a number of artists who had success throughout the 2000s.

 On August 18, 2017, the band released a new song, "Soundboy Killa", and embarked on a fall tour promoting the song.

 In January 2018, it was announced that the band had signed a new record deal with Mascot Records.
 They toured alongside Alien Ant Farm, Lit, and Buckcherry on the "Gen-X Tour" in 2018.
 Their tenth studio album, Circles, was released on November 16, 2018.

 In 2021, the band embarked on a major tour celebrating the 20th anniversary of Satellite with From Ashes to New and All Good Things, starting in Sturgis, South Dakota at Buffalo Chip on August 14, 2021, and ending on October 7, 2021, at the House of Blues in San Diego, California.
 During the European leg of the tour, drummer Wuv Bernardo dropped out to "take care of business at home", and ceased touring and appearing in public with the band.
 To fill his absence, the band recruited former Suicide Silence drummer Alex Lopez as touring member for subsequent tours.

 In August 2022 the band performed two sets on the same day at Seaworld.
 On October 14, 2022, the band reissued When Angels & Serpents Dance, having the album remixed and remastered as well as featuring three bonus songs, one of which, "Don't Fake It", had appeared previously as an iTunes exclusive in 2008.